lazydoug/qrcode-challenge/README.md

 ```

 ### Continued development
-In this project, I was not very comfrotable with centering divs in a parent element.
+In this project, I was not very comfortable with centring divs in a parent element.
 Going forward, I would want to improve my understanding of that concept.

 ### Useful resources
 - [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Center_an_element) - This helped me to understand how to center elements vertically in CSS.